 Freud’s other translators were Joan Riviere, who translated The Ego and the Id and Civilization and Its Discounts; Alix Strachey, who translated Inhibitions, Symptoms, and Anxiety; W.D Robson-Scott, who translated The Future of an Illusion; W.J.H.
 Sprout, who translated New Introductory Lectures on Psycho-Analysis; Katharine Jones, who translated Moses and Monotheism; and James Strachey who translated Group Psychology and the Analysis of the Ego, and An Autobiographical Study (Willis 298).
 James Strachey also did a translation of Beyond the Pleasure Principle and requested that the Hogarth press print his edition in the 1940s rather than Hubback’s, but the Press refused as her reprint was already in the “binder’s hands”(L.Woolf).

-Jones bias towards Hubback as a translator was at odds with Freud’s own bias of James Strachey.
+Jones bias towards Hubback as a translator was at odds with Freud’s own bias towards James Strachey.
 In their letters, they discuss the publishing of not only Beyond the Pleasure Principle, but also Group Psychology and the Analysis of the Ego.
 For Group Psychology and the Analysis of the Ego Freud preferred Strachey despite Jones’ “praise of Miss H[ubback]” (Freud, 12 April 1921).
-Freud later pointed out that on her translation of Beyond the Pleasure Principle, Hubback “could not avoid errors and serious misconceptions” (Freud, 14 July 1921).
-The July 14 letter also indicated that Freud was sending the Strachey’s to Jones in the hopes that he would be useful to Jones and The International Journal of Psycho-Analysis.
-Jones responded to the insult on Hubback by pointing out that “it was hardly fair to judge Miss Hubback’s translation from that one example, for the work was done sketchily some five years ago with no thought of publication and has never even been read through again; she has greatly improved since that time” (Jones, 10 August 1921).
-Despite the biases and confusion in 1920 of who would do the translation of Beyond the Pleasure Principle both Hubback and Strachey were useful to both Freud and Jones in different aspects.
+Freud later pointed out that in her translation of Beyond the Pleasure Principle, Hubback “could not avoid errors and serious misconceptions” (Freud, 14 July 1921).
+The July 14 letter also indicated that Freud was sending Strachey to Jones in the hopes that he would be useful to Jones and The International Journal of Psycho-Analysis.
+Jones responded to the criticism of Hubback by pointing out that “it was hardly fair to judge Miss Hubback’s translation from that one example, for the work was done sketchily some five years ago with no thought of publication and has never even been read through again; she has greatly improved since that time” (Jones, 10 August 1921).
+Despite the biases and confusion in 1920 about who would do the translation of Beyond the Pleasure Principle both Hubback and Strachey were useful to both Freud and Jones in different aspects.

-In the 1920s, towards the beginning of The International Journal of Psycho-Analysis, Hubback wrote two further pieces under her known pseudonym; this was shortened in the citations of her original work to just C.J.
+In the 1920s, towards the beginning of The International Journal of Psycho-Analysis, Hubback wrote two further pieces under her known pseudonym which was shortened in the citations of her original work to just C.J.
 Hubback.
 The first piece published by the journal in 1921 is a review of W. Deane’s “Fijian Society, or the Sociology and Psychology of Fijians” (Grinstein 935).
 The second piece is an abstract entitled “Applied Psycho-Analysis: F.M.
-Cornford The Unconscious Element in Literature and Philosophy.
+Cornford The Unconscious Element in Literature and Philosophy."
+(Francis Cornford was the husband of Frances Cornford, Hogarth Press poet).
 Proceedings of the Classical Association” published in 1923.
 Hubback’s abstract directly references the “Eniautos Daimon of J. E. Harrison’s researches” (Hubback 180).
 Jane Ellen Harrison is the famous classicist and friend of modernists Virginia Woolf and Hope Mirrlees.

 Selected Further Reading